dboddie/inferno-ports-doc/initiatives.md

 microcontrollers by improving documentation, testing ports to various systems, and fixing any issues found.

+### Overview

+We propose the idea that a Unix-like operating system for microcontrollers would be useful for developers of embedded systems.
+Inferno is suitable for this use case due to its Unix heritage and its ability to run on systems with or without a memory management unit.

+Although ports of Inferno have been made for several microcontrollers, these ports are largely prototypes at the current time.
+This project aims to improve this situation by

+1. Consolidating existing work to port Inferno to several ARM Cortex microcontrollers, testing the ports more thoroughly, documenting how they work, fixing any issues found with them.
+2. Producing reliable, bootable images for each port.
+3. Determining Inferno's viability as a microcontroller platform by measuring, and possibly reducing, run-time memory usage.

+Expected outcomes are

+1. Working ports of Inferno to several microcontrollers that can be used as the basis for experimentation and further work.
+2. Documentation to allow users to understand how each port was made, and how to customise it for their own purposes.
+3. Measurements of typical memory usage for one or more ports, and a preliminary analysis of approaches to minimise it.

 ### Background and motivation

 The Inferno operating system has been around for a fairly long time and is